OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

   ```

 ## Research Paper
-You can get deeper insight of our work <a href="https://www.dgl.ai/">here</a>.
+You can get a deeper insight of our work <a href="404">here</a>.
-This includes different types on Recommender-Systems, GNNs and Training methods.
+This includes different types of Recommender-Systems, GNNs and Training methods.

 ## Cite
 If you are interested and want to cite our work, please feel free to use:

   ```
+  Publication ongoing
   @article{loremipsum,
   title={loremipsum},
   author={vloremipsum},